 6:00 PM - Registration and dinner

 7:45 PM - Question and answer session

 8:00 PM - Adjourn

 Dentists, dental therapists, dental hygienists and dental assistants interested in keeping up to date with important, evolving practices in all areas of clinical dentistry.

 Illustrated presentation of clinical cases, discussion

-Here's what your colleagues are saying about the Clinical Grand Rounds series:
+Here's what your colleagues have liked about previous Clinical Grand Rounds sessions: